smoke-you/EMBER/README.md

   * The subclass of protocol client that is created depends on the TCP port that the connection is made to.
   * The client is created by a creator function associated with the protocol, allowing additional protocol-specific configuration of the connection to be carried out.
 * Executes the associated protocol worker function for each existing client connection.
-  * Client connection worker methods return an unsigned integer (a `BaseType_t` in FreeRTOS terms).
+  * Client connection worker methods return an signed integer (a `BaseType_t` in FreeRTOS terms).
 If the method returns a negative value (representing an error), the connection is closed and the client instance is deleted.
   * Deletion of clients is facilitated by a protocol-specific deletion function that e.g. releases any open file handles.

 Accesses (for creation, deletion, and some other purposes) to the list of connected clients are protected by a mutex to manage concurrency risks.